 Big thanks to Secret Food Tours Paris for hosting me with this complimentary tour!

 I don’t just want to adopt the city.
 I want to walk, talk, eat, and shop like a Parisian.
 Totally wish I had the fashion sense that would make me fit right in too.
 Who wouldn’t?!

-To start the adoption process, I reached out to Secret Food Tours Paris and scheduled a tour in the Montmartre neighborhood–that area right by Sacre Coeur.
+To start the adoption process, I reached out to Secret Food Tours Paris and scheduled a tour in the Montmartre neighborhood–the area right by Sacre Coeur.
 The best thing about food tours is that you never know exactly what you’ll get.
 But what I did know I was going to get a lesson in how to be Parisian!

 Visitor Tip: Ideally, you should take a food tour when you arrive to a new city.

 This Montmartre food tour from Secret Food Tours was much different than the tours I’ve taken in Berlin, Barcelona, and London.
 They were all different companies, but that’s not what I mean.
 Typically, I’ve been taken to various restaurants to have a bite and learn a little bit about the restaurant and the area, then you walk a few minutes until you get to the next one.

 I like this “normal” way.
 The food is well spaced out and we get time to chat amongst ourselves which is always fun since we’re all travelers!

 On this Paris food tour, it was more about how to shop for yourself when you venture out on your own.
 While I was first quite confused as to what was going on, it soon became obvious…

 Our guide, P.J., was really showing us how to shop like a Parisian!